Chart Color Schemes

 Nambucca Heads has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Nambucca Heads' population is estimated at around 6,896 as of Nov 2025.
-This reflects an increase of 221 people (3.3%) since the 2021 Census, which reported a population of 6,675 people.
-The change is inferred from the resident population of 6,796, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 203 validated new addresses since the Census date.
-This level of population equates to a density ratio of 223 persons per square kilometer, providing significant space per person and potential room for further development.
-Nambucca Heads' 3.3% growth since census positions it within 1.2 percentage points of the SA3 area (4.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 80.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Nambucca Heads's population is estimated at around 6,843.
+This reflects an increase of 168 people since the 2021 Census, which reported a population of 6,675.
+The change is inferred from AreaSearch's estimate of 6,781 residents following examination of ABS's latest ERP data release (June 2024) and additional 203 validated new addresses since the Census date.
+This level of population equates to a density ratio of 221 persons per square kilometer.
+Nambucca Heads's 2.5% growth since census positions it within 2.5 percentage points of the SA3 area (5.0%).
+Population growth for the area was primarily driven by interstate migration, contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to expand by 896 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate a median increase just below Australia's non-metropolitan areas, with the area expected to expand by 896 persons to 2041, reflecting an increase of 12.1% in total over the 17 years.

 Frequently Asked Questions - Population